m-rosinsky/developer-qual/python/02_ControlFlow/tutorials/03_IfElse.md

 Let's walk through this example.

-The first condition is `targets_hit >= 36`, which evaluates to `False`, since 31 is _not_ greater than or equal to 36.
+1. The first condition, `targets_hit >= 36`, evaluates to `False` because 31 is less than 36.

-So then we check the next condition, which is `targets_hit >= 30`.
-In this case, it's `True`!
-So we execute the code inside this block, which prints `Sharpshooter`.
+2. The next condition, `targets_hit >= 30`, evaluates to `True` since 31 >= 30.
+So `Sharpshooter` is printed.

-After we find a condition that is satisfied, we exit from the entire block, so the next condition is not checked, and the `else` clause is not executed!
+3. Once a condition is satisfied, the entire `if`-`elif`-`else` block stops-—no further conditions are checked, and the `else` block is skipped.

-Since the `print("Next shooter up!")` line is _not_ indented, it is not part of the `if` block.
-So after we find which branch we execute, this line is executed after no matter what.

-This is called _mutual exclusion_, meaning all the branches of the `if` and `elif` statement, as well as the `else` block are mutually exclusive.
-Only 1 block can be executed!
+Notice that `print("Next shooter up!")` isn’t indented.
+This means it’s outside the if block and runs regardless of which condition is met.

+This behavior is called _mutual exclusion_: only one block within the `if`, `elif`, or `else` structure can execute.
+Once Python finds a `True` condition, it skips the rest of the block and moves on.

-Let's see the flowchart for this one:
+Here's the flowchart for this example:

 | ![If Else](../../../imgs/02_03_IfElse2.png) |
 | :--: |
 | _If-Else Flowchart 2_ |

-A bit more complex here.
-Try to take a `targets_hit` number in mind and follow the flow chart!
+This one’s a bit more complex!
+Try picking a number for targets_hit and tracing it through the flowchart yourself.

-We can see this in a visual way that only one of these print statements can be executed, then we move onto the next instruction, which is to call for the next shooter.

-And we can see that if all of our `if` and `elif` conditions are `False`, the `else` block acts as the catch-all or fall-through.
+The diagram shows that only one print statement can run.
+If all if and elif conditions are False, the else block serves as the catch-all.

 ## Conclusion